I’d like to give you a chance to know me so I’m going to tell you about my journey into photography.

 To continually improve my photography, Camera Clubs have been amazing.
 The last one I was a member of held lots of practical sessions covering all sorts of genres.
 I particularly loved those with models, giving me experience in posing and communicating with people in front of the camera.
 I even did a couple of sessions as the model myself which gave me a real insight into how people feel when they are put in front of a camera.
 It was during my days at camera clubs that I invested in most of the equipment I still use today.

-I have been a professional member of the Guild of Photographers for many years.
-They are a very inspiring and supportive group of photographers, offering training courses, mentoring and ensuring that I conform to their strict code of conduct as a professional photographer.
+I have been a professional member of the Guild of Photographers for many years and I've recently joined the Society of Photographers.
+Both are very inspiring and supportive groups of photographers, offering training courses, mentoring and ensuring that I conform to their strict codes of conduct as a professional photographer.
 I have taken a course on lighting and another on wedding photography, which were fantastic and I learned so much from them .

 I have my Canon 5D MkIII and I shoot with three lenses.
 My favourite for indoors is a 50mm prime.
 It lets so much light in and is great for smaller spaces.
 I also have a 100mm prime for macro and close-up nature photography as well as for people, mainly outdoors, allowing me to keep a bit more distance for more candid shots, and my 24-105mm zoom which is perfect for photoshoots with faster-moving children and pets as I can easily and quickly adjust my focal length to keep up with them.
 Yes, I use a flash, even outdoors as I find that it enhances the photographs so much, particularly in shaded or woodland areas, but I always ask first as I have found some people are sensitive to flash.